 - The uberX (bargain tier) cars I've rode in have consistently been clean and well-maintained.

 - The app charges the fare directly to your card on file after the ride, and rounds down to the nearest dollar.
 No more fumbling for cash or arguing with a driver who refuses to accept credit cards.
 There's also an option (before the ride is over) to easily split the fare with friends in your car who also have the app.

 I've been such a happy customer that I reached out to the Uber team to see if they could offer a better signup deal for any readers who are interested.
-I originally signed up with their standard $10 refer-a-friend deal, and they have agreed to an increased $15 new user credit (disclosure - I receive $10 credit just like anyone who refers a friend) if you sign up with code extrapetite.
-You can enter the code after downloading the app on your phone, or online here.
+I originally signed up with their standard $10 refer-a-friend deal, and they have agreed to an increased $15 new user credit (disclosure - I receive $10 credit just like anyone who refers a friend) if you use code extrapetite at signup.
+You can enter the code after downloading the app on your phone.